mxenabled/ice_cube_cron/README.md

 **[ice_cube](https://github.com/seejohnrun/ice_cube)** is a sold library for projecting and querying recurrence rules. **[Cron](https://en.wikipedia.org/wiki/Cron)** is _the_ standard for expressing recurrence rules.
 This gem will allow you to generate ice_cube schedules using standard cron expressions [explained here](https://en.wikipedia.org/wiki/Cron).
 This includes range expressions, series expressions, "last" day of month, Nth weekday of month, etc.

-PLEASE NOTE:
-This gem is a work-in-progress.
-Many features have yet to be implemented.

 ## installation

     gem install ice_cube_cron